 - 1. If a resolution cannot be reached through informal discussion, the student shall have five school days following the TCAT Director's recommendation to request a hearing before the Grievance Committee.
 The Director or his/her designee shall provide the student grievant with a copy of the hearing procedures.
-The request for a formal hearing must be communicated in writing to the Director and include the following information. - a.
-A statement of the grievance and the facts upon which it is based; - b.
-Dates of the occurrences; - c.
-Attempts made to resolve the grievance; - d.
-The remedy or corrective action sought; - e.
+The request for a formal hearing must be communicated in writing to the Director and include the following information.

+- a.
+A statement of the grievance and the facts upon which it is based;

+- b.
+Dates of the occurrences;

+- c.
+Attempts made to resolve the grievance;

+- d.
+The remedy or corrective action sought;

+- e.
 Signature of the aggrieved student and the date of the written grievance. - 2.
 Upon receipt of the written grievance, the TCAT Director shall request a Grievance Committee to hear the student's appeal within five school days. - a.
 The student grievant shall be allowed to present his/her case and to present witnesses in his/her behalf during the meeting.
 The person(s) against whom the grievance is filed shall also be allowed to present their views as to the action taken against the student grievant. - b.
 The student grievant may be accompanied by an advisor of his/her choice.
 However, the advisor cannot actively participate in the hearing, i.e., cross-examine witnesses or present any information on the grievant's behalf. - 3.
 The Grievance Committee shall, within five school days of the hearing, present its finding of facts and recommendations to the TCAT Director. - 4.
 Within five school days of receipt of the Committee's findings and recommendations, the Director shall render a final decision.
 This decision shall be presented in writing to the student in person or by certified mail, return receipt requested. - 5.
-If either party involved in the grievance is not satisfied with the final decision of the Director, the student shall be advised of his/her right of appeal to the Vice Chancellor for Vocational-Technical Education.
-This appeal must be made within five school days of the TCAT Director's decision.
+If either party involved in the grievance is not satisfied with the final decision of the Director, the student shall be advised of his/her right of appeal to the Vice Chancellor for VocationalTechnical Education.
+This appeal must be made within five school days of the TCAT Director's decision. - 6.
+If either party involved in the grievance is not satisfied with the final decision of the Vice Chancellor for Vocational-Technical Education they will be advised of their right of appeal to the Council on Occupational Education.